JakubVrch/oidc-test-tool/README.md

 You can try the application here: <https://calm-plant-0cc61d103.6.azurestaticapps.net/>

+Demo user credentials: user@example.com / abcdef

+Pick one pre-configured example from the dropdown and click **Redirect** to see the flow in action.

 ### Supported Environment

 - Dev Container in VS Code (this is the only supported setup)